Samsung/tizen-docs/docs/application/dotnet/guides/uix/voice-control.md

     The user controls the voice control service state.
 In a general scenario:

     1. The user starts recording for recognition by using a voice application, button, or voice trigger.
-If the start is successful, the voice control service state changes to `Recording` (the states are defined in the [Tizen.Uix.VoiceControl.ServiceState](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.VoiceControl.ServiceState.html) enumeration).
+If the start is successful, the voice control service state changes to `Recording` (the states are defined in the [Tizen.Uix.VoiceControl.ServiceState](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.VoiceControl.ServiceState.html) enumeration).
     2. After recording, the service state changes to `Processing` for recognition processing.
     3. After recognition is completed, the service state returns to `Ready`.

     If the application uses continuous recognition, the voice control service state can be changed from `Processing` directly to `Recording`.

-    ```
+    ```csharp
     void get_service_state()
     {
         ServiceState current_service_state;